liferay/liferay-docs/develop/tutorials/articles/audience-targeting/reporting-user-behavior-with-audience-targeting.markdown

 custom report for your Audience Targeting app.
-For working examples of the default reports included in the Audience Targeting app, visit the Audience Targeting [project](https://github.com/liferay/liferay-apps-content-targeting) page, and study the folders with the `report-` prefix.
+For working examples of the default reports included in the Audience Targeting app, visit the Audience Targeting [project](https://github.com/liferay/liferay-apps-content-targeting) page and study the folders with the `report-` prefix.